 My overclocked-for-no-particular-reason Raspberry Pi running Raspbian.
 I didn't like Scratch, Python or C+OpenGL.
 RiscOS was snappy but unfortunately doing graphics is rather difficult using the included BASIC languages (the indexed screen modes are faked, I discovered).
 The two USB ports and lack of hot-swapping caused me some trouble (I don't have a hub).
 The SD card would get bent in the holder and developed contact issues.
-I think they use the smaller ones now.
+T they use the smaller cards now.

 Winner of the ORAC lookalike contest is....
 RPi3!